pagaslav/theknee-surgery/README.md

 - [Bootstrap](https://getbootstrap.com/docs/5.3) was employed to integrate its styles, facilitating rapid development and consistent styling across the pages.
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) was employed to implement dynamic interactions on the site, enabling real-time user feedback and interactive features without needing to reload the page.
+- [jQuery](https://jquery.com/) used for user interaction on the site.
 - [Python](https://www.python.org/)  is used as the back-end programming language.
 - [Flask](https://flask.palletsprojects.com/en/3.0.x/) is the Python framework used for the site.
 - [MongoDB](https://www.mongodb.com/) is the non-relational database management I chose to use for storing data.
 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
-- [GitHub Pages](https://pages.github.com/) was used for hosting the deployed front-end site.
 - [Heroku](https://dashboard.heroku.com/apps)  is hosting the deployed back-end site.
+- [Cloudinary](https://cloudinary.com/) used for online static file storage.
 - [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
 - [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) was used to make and resize images for the website and the
 README file.